peteroupc/peteroupc.github.io/random.md

 In practice, an application can **shuffle a list** by doing a [**Fisher&ndash;Yates shuffle**](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle), which is unfortunately easy to mess up &mdash; see (Atwood 2007)<sup>[**(30)**](#Note30)</sup> &mdash; and is implemented correctly in [**another document of mine**](https://peteroupc.github.io/randomfunc.html).

-However, if a PRNG's period (minimum size of a "random" number cycle) is less than the number of permutations, then there are **some permutations that that PRNG can't choose** when it shuffles that list.
+However, if a PRNG's period (maximum size of a "random" number cycle) is less than the number of permutations, then there are **some permutations that that PRNG can't choose** when it shuffles that list.
 (This is not the same as _generating_ all permutations of a list, which, for a list big enough, can't be done by any computer in a reasonable time.)

 On the other hand, for a list big enough, it's generally **more important to have shuffles act random** than to choose from among all permutations.